junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — Introduced in House
 - 2017-01-12 — Referred to the House Committee on Veterans' Affairs.
 - 2017-01-12 — Sponsor introductory remarks on measure.
 (CR H397)
+- 2017-02-03 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2017-02-13 — Considered under suspension of the rules. (consideration: CR H1106-1108)
+- 2017-02-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+512.
+- 2017-02-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-02-13 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2017-02-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1106)
+- 2017-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1106)
+- 2017-02-13 — The title of the measure was amended.
+Agreed to without objection.